yetudada/katacoda-scenarios/get-started/02_set_up_data/03_explore_data.md

 `exit()`{{execute}}

-_Note:_ We use `kedro ipython` in this example but you can use `kedro jupyter notebook` to explore and profile datasets.
+_Note:_ You use `kedro ipython` in this example but you can use `kedro jupyter notebook` to explore and profile datasets.